 The Immersion Term includes orientation of students to the hospital environment including training in laboratory safety and responsible conduct in research.
 Students also attend clinical conferences, accompany physicians on surgical rounds, and observe in the operating room.

 The immersion term has been expanded within the Biomedical Engineering Department at Cornell as well.
-Details can be found at the department's website.

 The Mary Rodgers and Henry Guettel Guettal Fellowship in Biomedical Mechanics is a postgraduate fellowship utilizing the resources of Hospital for Special Surgery and the Section of Biomechanics of the Sibley School of Mechanical and Aerospace Engineering, Cornell University.
 The main focus of the fellowship is to develop expertise in Biomedical Mechanics and Materials specifically as it relates to orthopedic biomechanics.
 The selected fellow is mentored by surgical and biomechanics staff from HSS as well as the biomedical engineers working within the HSS-Cornell Program in Biomechanical Engineering.